301 Permanent Redirect for Ghost

 After some quick searching I stumbled onto nginx-proxy written by Jason Wilder.
 The short of it is that nginx-proxy is a specialized version of the docker-gen docker image (also by jwilder) configured to dynamically maintain the nginx configuration file.

-docker-gen monitors the current docker host for any containers with the VIRTUAL_HOST environment variable set along with an EXPOSE port defined. nginx-proxy is configures docker-gen so that when a new container is detected it rebuilds the config file and calls nginx -s reload so the new container is dynamically added behind nginx.
+port defined. nginx-proxy is configures docker-gen so that when a new container is detected it rebuilds the config file and calls nginx -s reload

 nginx Configuration Template

-Create a docker-gen template file (nginx.tmpl) for nginx:
+Create a docker-gen template file (nginx.tmpl

 # If we receive X-Forwarded-Proto, pass it through; otherwise, pass along the